-As a last step, drizzle on the cilantro chimichurri sauce!
-I like to add about 1-2 tsp per taco, but add as much or as little as you would like!
+Finally, drizzle on the cilantro chimichurri sauce!
+I like to add about 1-2 teaspoon per taco, but add as much or as little as you would like!

 FAQ & Substitutions:

-To roast the mushrooms instead of pan frying, add them in a single layer to a baking sheet covered in parchment paper.
-It’s really important to use parchment paper or else the mushrooms will stick to the pan.
-Then, roast them at 400F around 10-15 minutes until cooked through.
+To roast the mushrooms instead of pan-frying, add them in a single layer to a baking sheet covered in parchment paper.
+It's really important to use parchment paper or else the mushrooms will stick to the pan.
+Then, roast them at 400F for around 10-15 minutes until cooked through.

 To store leftovers, you're going to want to store the mushrooms and chimichurri in separate containers.

 The mushrooms can be stored in a closed container in the fridge for 1-2 days.
 They don't freeze well.

 Chimichurri sauce can be stored in the fridge for up to 1 week.
 I haven't tried freezing it, but if you do I imagine freezing it in ice cube trays and then storing it in a freezer-safe container once frozen would work best.

 The smashed avocado does not store well and is best to make fresh!

 I truly hope you enjoy these delicious Vegan Portobello Mushroom Tacos with Cilantro Chimichurri sauce!
 Whether you pan-fry, roast, or grill the mushrooms for this recipe- they truly make the best vegan taco meat.
 Enjoy this summertime fave!

 More easy 30 minute recipes you can make for dinner: